aturcotte/exquires/docs/usage.rst

     $ exquires-correlate --proj my_project

-Normally, ``exquires-correlate`` prints the cross-correlation matrix as a plaintext table.
+Normally, :program:`exquires-correlate` prints the cross-correlation matrix as a plaintext table.
 You may wish to include the results in a LaTeX document instead, which can be done using:

 .. code-block:: console